 Museum Mask requirements

-• As of July 28, 2021, based on updated CDC guidelines, the Museum REQUIRES all visitors age 5 and older to wear cloth or disposable face coverings that fully cover the nose and mouth while inside the Museum.
+• The Museum REQUIRES all visitors age 5 and older to wear cloth or disposable face coverings that fully cover the nose and mouth while inside the Museum.

 • Please follow recommended distance and sanitation guidelines.
 Hand sanitation areas are available outside and throughout the Museum.